viamrobotics/docs/docs/ml/_index.md

 However, your machine can make use of machine learning with nearly any kind of data.

-Viam natively supports [TensorFlow Lite](https://www.tensorflow.org/lite) ML models as long as your models adhere to the [model requirements](/ml/deploy/#tflite_cpu-limitations).
+Viam natively supports [TensorFlow Lite](https://www.tensorflow.org/lite) ML models as long as your models adhere to the [model requirements](/ml/deploy/#tflite_cpu-limitations), along with TensorFlow, PyTorch, and ONNX.

 ## Use machine learning with your machine